Yoodley is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Troubleshooting Carrier-Related Issues

 If you’ve made it this far and iMessage still isn’t activating, it’s time to move your focus to probable issues caused by your wireless carrier’s network.
-If you haven’t activated iMessage yet, go to Settings > Messages > iMessage.
+To activate iMessage, visit Settings, then Messages, and finally, to the iMessage option.

-In order to activate iMessage on your iPhone, it is necessary for your iPhone to have the capability of receiving SMS text messages, as I explained at the beginning of this post.
+Now, as discussed earlier in this blog, your device’s iMessage feature can only be activated if it is capable of receiving text messages.
 If your iPhone is unable to receive SMS text messages, then you will not be able to enable the iMessage feature on your iPhone.